cpacilio/marvel_continuity/README.md

 Warlock and the Infinity Watch #14 (_Eternity awakens Adam Warlock_)

 Silver Surfer: Homecoming  + Silver Surfer/Warlock: Resurrection #1-4 (_Death and resurrection of Shalla Ball, Confrontation with Mefisto_)

+Warlock and the Infinity Watch #17 (_Maxam is introduced_)

+Infinity Crusade:
+- Infinity Crusade #1
+- Warlock Chronicles #1
+- Warlock and the Infinity Watch #18
+- Infinity Crusade #2
+- Warlock Chronicles #2
+- Warlock and the Infinity Watch #19
+- Infinity Crusade #3
+- Warlock Chronicles #3
+- Warlock and the Infinity Watch #20
+- Infinity Crusade #4
+- Warlock Chronicles #4
+- Warlock and the Infinity Watch #21
+- Infinity Crusade #5
+- Warlock Chronicles #5
+- Warlock and the Infinity Watch #22
+- Infinity Crusade #6

+Warlock and the Infinity Watch #40-42

 ### Classic Marvel Era (1961-1998)